BeauMercier/drasticClientPortal/src/lib/api/API_ARCHITECTURE.md

 }
 ```

+### Signed URL Upload Flow for BIR Files

+A specific pattern is used for Business Information Request (BIR) file uploads to handle potentially large files and offload work from the server:

+1.  **Client Requests Signed URL:** The client makes a `POST` request to `/api/bir/create-upload-url`, providing metadata like `birId`, `filename`, and `mimeType`.
+2.  **Server Generates Signed URL:** This API route uses the Supabase service role client to generate a short-lived, pre-signed URL that grants temporary write access to a specific path in the private `bir-files` Supabase Storage bucket.
+3.  **Client Uploads Directly to Storage:** The client receives the signed URL and uploads the file directly to Supabase Storage using an HTTP PUT request to that URL.
+4.  **Client Records File Metadata:** After a successful upload to storage, the client makes a `POST` request to `/api/bir/record-file`, sending the `birId`, `objectKey` (from the signed URL response or derived), `size`, `mimeType`, `originalName`, and `fileType`.
+5.  **Server Records Metadata:** This API route creates an entry in the `bir_file` database table, linking the uploaded file to the BIR.

+This pattern avoids proxying the file through the Next.js server, improving performance and scalability for file uploads.

 ## Common Issues

 ### "You're importing a component that needs next/headers" Error

-This error occurs when server-only code is imported in a client component.
+This error occurs when server-only code (especially functions from `server-utils.ts` that use `cookies()` or `headers()` from `next/headers`) is imported and executed in a client component.
 To fix:

-1. Check if you're importing from `server-utils.ts` in a client component
+1. Ensure you're not importing from `server-utils.ts` or other server-only modules in a client component.
-2. Replace with imports from client-safe modules
+2. Replace with imports from client-safe modules if equivalent functionality exists.
-3. If server functionality is needed, make an API call to a route that uses the server code
+3. If server functionality is needed, make an API call from the client component to an API route that uses the server code.

 ### Admin Operations